 - More flexible design.
-A food trailer offers more flexibility in terms of size and design, as it doesn’t have to incorporate a driver’s cabin.
+A mobile kitchen food trailer offers more flexibility in terms of size and design, as it doesn’t have to incorporate a driver’s cabin.
 They even have the potential to be turned into mini restaurants, with outdoor seating and self-serve food and drink stations.

 - Easier to maintain.
 Any mechanical problems will be less complicated and can probably be fixed on site.
 As long as the kitchen is still functioning you will still be able to stay open for business.

 - More space.
 Their larger size means there will be more space for kitchen equipment and food storage.
 This will enable you to accommodate more staff and sell a wider range of foods if you want to offer your customers more choice.

 Check out our helpful guide "How to design a food truck kitchen in just three steps".

 - Requires towing vehicle.
 Unless you already own a vehicle sturdy enough to tow a large food truck, you will need to purchase and store a separate towing vehicle for your food trailer.

 - Less manoeuvrability.
 As a food trailer needs a towing vehicle, this means it will be more difficult to manoeuvre into position when you arrive at your pitches.
 You will also need enough space to park the towing vehicle at your destinations and it will be trickier to navigate around small country lanes etc.

 - More paperwork.
 There will be extra forms to fill in when you’re planning to take your food trailer to an event, as you will have two vehicles to park up, not just one.